 - a.
 Develop worksites at companies and organizations that have the capacity to host one or more participants in the target population. - b.
 Establish agreements with worksites in the format prescribed by CWP.
 Agreements must be approved by CWP prior to placement of participants at worksites. - c.
 Conduct an assessment of each participant's career interests and competencies, and match him or her with the most appropriate worksite based on the assessment results.
 This process must take place during the intake process. - d.
 Place participants at worksites that are the best match with their career readiness and career interests. - e.
 Provide paid work experience that includes career exploration opportunities such as company tours, job shadowing and mock interviews. - f.
-Provide a total of 120 hours of paid work experience to each participant from July 1, 2024 through August 30, 2024. - g.
+Provide a total of 120 hours of paid work experience to each participant from July 1, 2025 through August 30, 2025. - g.
 Monitor worksites weekly and provide support to worksite supervisors. - h.
-Hire participants as employees, ensure that they are paid the hourly rate established by CWP3 for actual hours of participation in work and learning activities, and follow all labor laws and regulations. - i.
+Hire participants as employees, ensure that they are paid the hourly rate established by CWP for actual hours of participation in work and learning activities, and follow all labor laws and regulations. - i.
 Ensure all youth participants establish direct deposit. - j.
-Ensure employers complete an Employee Competency Review for all participating youth. - k.
-Document each youth's education and employment status at the completion of the program. - I. Ensure that any enrolled Out of School Youth are connected to the WIOA Youth Liaison and scheduled for an informational/intake meeting.
+Ensure employers complete an Employee Competency Review for all participating youth.

-3 Wage rates for all Tier II and Tier III participants will be no less than the Connecticut minimum wage.
+&lt;sup>3 Wage rates for all Tier II and Tier III participants will be no less than the Connecticut minimum wage.